Where do you get the most discomfort when you’re working at your computer?

 Figure out some exercises and stretches on your own.
 Yes, just google ‘neck and shoulder exercises’ and everything will be fine!
 I’m joking here because it’s so difficult to know which exercises will work for you.
 You want to be sure you’re getting the right exercises.

 So what exercises work best for people who are having neck and shoulder pain from computer use?
-The next article will look at research-based exercise protocols that have been shown to have a major impact on reducing neck and shoulder pain.
+Click here for the next article that looks at research-based exercise protocols that have been shown to have a major impact on reducing neck and shoulder pain.

 Ryan Dueck, BSc (Kin), BMR (OT), M.Sc.